walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 will be `true` if you are currently flying or `false` if you aren't.

 What if you wanted to display a message only if a condition is *not* true ?
-For example to only display a message if the player is *not* on the ground...
+For example to only display a message if the player is *not* on the ground:

     /js if ( !self.onGround ) { echo ('You are flying!'); }

-...
 This code differs in that now there's a `!` (the exclamation mark) before `self.onGround`.
 The `!` symbol negates (returns the opposite of) whatever follows it.